sedexdev/l0ad3d-2d/README.md

 <h2>Running the code</h2>

-<p>This project currently requires a local install of the LOVE2D game engine to run.
+<p>You can clone the repo and then install a local copy of the LOVE2D game engine to run
-A fully working executable will be published in the <code>bin</code> directory when the game is finished, which will be packaged with the required libraries</p>

-<p>LOVE can be downloaded and installed from <a href="https://www.love2d.org/">their
+the source code.
+LOVE can be downloaded and installed from <a href="https://www.love2d.org/">their website here</a></p>
-website here</a></p>

 <p>Once LOVE2D is installed add the LOVE directory to the system path for your OS.
 Then
 navigate to the root of the project and run <code>love .</code> or <code>lovec .</code> on Windows</p>

+<h2>Executables</h2>

+<p>Or.... if you're on Windows you can download a fully working executable from the <code>bin</code>
+directory which is packaged with the required libraries :)</p>

+<p>PS.
+Mac OS and Linux versions to come soon!</p>

 <h2>Gameplay</h2>